-At Gladesmore, it is significant that the majority of pupils are disadvantaged.
+At Gladesmore, it is significant that approximately half of the pupils population are disadvantaged.
 Many at some point during their time at the school qualify for free school meals or are close to this threshold.
 This is a key factor.
 The approaches that we adopt to raise achievement enables us to smoothly implement broad targeted strategies without drawing attention to disadvantage or creating any sense of stigma.

 Staff are aware of disadvantaged pupils.
-Staff are accountable for reducing attainment and progress gaps in their teams and this is addressed through systematic review carried out by and through work scrutinies, line management, meetings and monitoring at all levels.
+Staff are accountable for reducing attainment and progress gaps in their teams and this is addressed through systematic impact review cycles carried out by and through assessment data analysis and intervention at all levels, work scrutinies, line management, meetings and monitoring.